 (b) The applicant shall assure the completion of the project in accordance with standards set forth by the department and other applicable federal, state, and local statutes.

-(c) The applicant shall assure the operation of the facility in accordance with the project agreement.
+(c) The applicant shall assure the operation of the residential property in accordance with the project agreement.

-(d) The applicant shall agree to use and maintain the property as a residential facility for persons with developmental disabilities for the length of the project agreement.
+(d) The applicant shall agree to use and maintain the residential property for persons with developmental disabilities for the length of the project agreement.

-(e) If the project is not used for said purpose, the applicant shall pay to the department, on a pro rata basis, any state funds disbursed to the applicant.
+(e) If the project is not used for said purpose, the applicant shall pay to the department, on a pro rata basis, community capital assistance funds disbursed to the applicant.
 The terms of the project agreement shall expire as to the earlier of: